coastalboundarydynamicsresearchgroup/SonarController/hardware/setupRPi.md

 # Sonar Controller Computer for Oregon State University Ice Ocean 881a

-The 881a sonar controller for the Oregon State Ice Ocean group is a pressure vessel with self-contained battery power and a control computer with a communication port appropriate to talk to the Imagenex 881a sonar.
+The 881a sonar controller for the Oregon State University Ice Ocean group is a pressure vessel with self-contained battery power and a control computer with a communication port appropriate to talk to the Imagenex 881a sonar.

 This document focuses on the unboxing and setup of the control computer.
 Issues of pressure vessel selection, mounting, battery power, etc, are left for other documents.

 ## Components
+***TODO - Add Seeed RTC module when it comes***

 The sonar control computer hardware consists of:
 - [Raspberry Pi 4B single-board computer](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/)
 - [Generic USB 3.0 thumb drive](https://www.amazon.com/gp/aw/d/B083ZLJ5MG/)